MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Method

 In our study, we adopt the SigLIP model \cite{zhai2023sigmoid} as the semantic encoder to produce semantic feature $ T $, which has been trained with an extensive dataset of image-text pairs and has been effectively aligned with language.
 The parameters of the semantic encoder are frozen in the training.
 To further enhance the semantics of discrete coding, we fuse the semantic feature $T$ with the image feature $z$ in the encoding process, and then quantize the merged feature:

-Additionally, to preserve the image generation capability of the tokenizer, a separate image decoder is used to reconstruct the images.
+Additionally, to preserve the image generation capability of the tokenizer, a separate image decoder is used to generate the reconstructed image $\hat{x}$.
 Consequently, the final loss function is a combination of semantic loss \(L_{\text{sem}}\), image reconstruction loss, and VQ loss in VQGAN:

 where,